 An indoor fountain or waterfalls are a great idea to improve the humidity.
 For homeowners, an indoor fountain will also be a decorative and permanent solution to help keep dry air at bay.
 An indoor fountain, waterfall, or other water features around your home act as natural humidifiers.
 When the air is dry, the water will evaporate.

-This process, though slow, will humidify your home and also prevent over humidification.
+Though slow, this process will humidify your home and prevent over-humidification.
 The good thing is that water features require less maintenance, and because they are versatile, you can get one personalized to fit your home and budget.

 How to Measure Humidity

 Keeping track of your home’s humidity level can help you fix the dry air problems before it gets too severe.
-To measure the humidity of your home, you can purchase a hygrometer at a local hardware store or home store.
+To measure your home’s humidity, you can purchase a hygrometer at a local hardware store or home store.
 Once you have bought a hygrometer, pick a location in your home where you spend most of your time and place there.

 Avoid placing the hygrometer near doors, humidifiers, heaters, or air conditioners.
-Once the hygrometer is set up on your chosen location, leave it for a few hours to get the best a better reading.
-Taking the reading right after placing the humidifier will most likely result in a false reading.
+Once the hygrometer is set up in your chosen location, leave it for a few hours to get a better reading.
+Taking the reading right after placing the humidifier will likely result in a false reading.

 Dry air is experienced mainly in the winter season.
 During the winter season, humidity is very low, and it is also freezing.
 Thus in most households, people crank up the heat to add warmth.
 This, in effect, only works to lower the already small amount of moisture in the air.